-In 2017, as General Manager and then CEO, Sal led the design and establishment of the Insight Exchange initiative.
-Each month, professionals, practitioners and the public from across the response continuum engage in reflection around foundational ideas about violence, and our shared responsibility as responders and social agents in representing violence.
-In 2020 the NSW Domestic Violence Death Review Team Report 2017 – 2019 spoke to the value and importance of DVSM’s work ‘in reframing safety planning as victim-centred and considers that this approach to safety planning should form part of all domestic violence training’.
-In August 2020, Sal was appointed Director, Insight Exchange Foundation to take the initiative further forward.
+Insight Exchange has growing engagement within Australia and abroad supporting a range of sectors across the response continuum including corporates, community, health, government, specialist and statutory services.
+In 2020, the NSW State Coroners Domestic Violence Death Review Team Report 2017 – 2019 spoke to the value and importance of DVSM’s Insight Exchange work ‘in reframing safety planning as victim-centred and considers that this approach to safety planning should form part of all domestic violence training’.
+Sal is a member of the NSW Attorney Generals Domestic and Family Violence and Sexual Assault Council.

 Sal is known for her strategic and purposeful approach to working with others, creating common ground amongst stakeholders with differing goals and motivations.
 Sal’s legacy is in developing the leadership of others and distilling clear ways to understand and make progress through complexity.
 Sal is passionate about connecting people to people, people to ideas, and ideas to ideas.

 Rebecca is communications specialist and financial wellbeing expert with experience across the corporate, government and not-for profit sector.

 Before joining Insight Exchange, she worked for the Commonwealth Bank (CBA) where she was responsible for developing the employee financial wellbeing program.
 As a member of CBA’s Domestic and Family Violence Working Group Rebecca worked with a range experts to develop the Women’s Financial Wellbeing Guide and partnered with DVNSW to produce the Addressing Financial Abuse Guide.
 She also led development of the bank’s first Financial Inclusion Action Plan.